sage-code/maj/basic.md

 ## Responses

-The interogative question can be answered with affirmative or negative:
+The interrogative question can be answered with affirmative or negative:

 **familiar**